ayobi/KrakenAPITest/README.md

     })
     ```

-5. Run `npm init` in the console, this will create your package.json
+5. Run `npm init` in the terminal, this will create your package.json
 6. Run `npm install --save express` to install ExpressJS
 7. Add a start command to your package.json and then run `npm run start` to see that it works